praxisnetau/silverware/README.md

 **SilverWare** is a component framework for [SilverStripe v4][silverstripe] which allows you to build entire page templates and layouts from small, reusable, configurable and extensible components.
-SilverWare and it's associated modules provide a number of components for you to use in your apps out-of-the-box, however it's easy to extend the SilverWare model and build your own components too.
+SilverWare and its associated modules provide a number of components for you to use in your apps out-of-the-box, however it's easy to extend the SilverWare model and build your own components too.

 ## Contents